PlayingWithProjections/PlayingWithProjections.github.io/content/challenge/find_most_popular_quizzes.md

 ---

 The most popular quiz is the quiz that has most played games.
-We are looking for the top 10 of the most popular quizzes per month and in total.
+We are looking for the top 10 of the most popular quizzes per month.
 The answer must contain the name and the id of the quiz.

-So we want 2 answers:

-- 10 most popular quizzes per month
-- 10 most popular in total
+### Domain question

+What does the most played games really mean?

+## Bonus question

+Also provide the total most popular quiz (when you have the time)

 ### Tip

-You can do this challenge as 2 projections, one projection for the answer per month, and one projection for the total.
-Or you can build it as one projection.
+Try to use your projection from the first part of the challenge, rather than implement a new projection.

 ## Answer